 We estimate an equilibrium sorting model of housing location and commuting mode choice with endogenous traffic congestion to evaluate the efficiency and equity impacts of a menu of urban transportation policies.
 Leveraging fine-scale data from household travel diaries and housing transaction data identifying residents’ home and work locations in Beijing, we recover structural estimates with rich preference heterogeneity over both travel mode and residential location decisions.
 Counterfactual simulations demonstrate that even when different policies reduce congestion to the same degree, their impacts on residential sorting and social welfare differ drastically.
 First, driving restrictions create large distortions in travel choices and are welfare reducing.
 Second, distance-based congestion pricing reduces the spatial separation between residences and workplaces and improves welfare for all households when it is accompanied by revenue recycling.
 Third, sorting undermines the congestion reduction under driving restrictions and subway expansion but strengthens it under congestion pricing.
 Fourth, the combination of congestion pricing and subway expansion delivers the greatest congestion relief and efficiency gains.
 It can also be self-financed, with the cost of subway expansion fully covered by congestion pricing revenue.
 Finally, eliminating preference heterogeneity, household sorting, or endogenous congestion significantly biases the welfare estimates and changes the relative welfare rankings of the policies.

-Welfare Effects of Resale Price Maintenance: Evidence from the Chinese Pharmaceutical Industry (JMP)
+Welfare Effects of Resale Price Maintenance: Evidence from the Chinese Pharmaceutical Industry (JMP).
+Revise and resubmit at Journal of Political Economy

 This paper studies how resale price maintenance (RPM), a vertical practice that allows upstream manufacturers to directly control downstream retail prices, affects welfare.
 This effect is theoretically ambiguous because RPM can increase consumer welfare by eliminating double markups, but decrease it by facilitating price coordination across competing retailers.
 I provide empirical evidence of these effects by examining a high-profile antitrust case involving a pharmaceutical firm that was found to practice RPM and ruled to stop.
 Difference-in-differences estimates using a novel retail pharmacy-level dataset suggest the net effect of RPM decreases retail prices and is pro-competitive in this setting.
 The results also suggest that RPM reduces retailer markups and suppresses price dispersion across retailers.
 These findings are consistent with manufacturers’ incentives of using RPM to both eliminate the double markup and coordinate the retail price.
 I build and estimate a structural model to disentangle these incentives.
 The model confirms that RPM is overall welfare-improving in this setting.
 However, the consumer surplus gain from RPM would have been 77% higher absent of price coordination incentives.
 In addition, I show that under different market conditions RPM can lead to anti-competitive outcomes.

-Supporting Content Creators in Two-Sided Markets: Experimental Evidence from a Short Video Platform
+Supporting Content Creators on Two-Sided Markets: Experimental Evidence from a Short-Form Video Platform.
+Revise and resubmit at Management Science

 A few top content creators capture most of the impressions on digital platforms, discouraging grassroots users from creating new content, and thereby threatening the platform ecology.
 This concentration presents a dilemma to the platform: whether a platform should capitalize on established content creators’ popular content in the short run or promote content creation from amateurs in the long run.
 To quantify this tradeoff, I study a two-sided experiment by a short-form video platform that exogenously increases the impressions of treated amateur-generated content to treated viewers.
 Although viewer usage time decreased in the short run, the program successfully fostered the production of higher-quality and more diverse content from amateur creators.
 Overall, incentivizing amateur content creation offered net benefits to platforms in three months.